 There are a number of ways you can stay updated with the progress of work in Projectplace—on different detail levels, just when you need it.

 Weekly Email Update

 You can choose to receive a weekly update by email to conveniently get an aggregated view of the status.

 In the Team overview you can follow up on the progress of your team in the Dashboard, where you can see the total active and overdue assignments, as well as the members’ workload.

 The most basic way of monitoring progress of work, is to see what cards are in what status column on a board.
 If you need more details you can look at the discussions and history in the card detail pane.

 If you want a notification when cards are put in a specific status column, for example when they are done, you can set this up using zapier.

 A warning is displayed for an activity when the end date of an activity has been reached but there are still cards to be done, a warning signal is displayed for that activity.
-This makes it really easy to recognize problem areas.
+This makes it very easy to recognize problem areas.
 Activity warnings are also included in the weekly email report to give an aggregated update on a weekly basis.

 You can also follow up on time reported on the activity.

 In the Roadmap tool you can follow up on the overall progress on an activity in the Status attribute in the activity detail pane.
 The status In progress means that someone has started to work on at least one card in the activity, and Finished means that all cards connected to the activity are done.

 A number of charts help you get various insights about the progress of all cards on a board.
 This is very useful for example if a team uses a board for all work to be done during a specific period of time.

 - Click the chart view icon